 Find out what services we offer to the McGill community.

-To obtain radioisotopes at McGill, you need a permit and myLab training (Radiation Module).
+To obtain radioisotopes at McGill, you need an internal radiation permit and myLab training (Radiation Module).
 Only once you have obtained these, are you eligible to purchase radioisotopes using MMP (McGill MarketPlace) system.

 Spill Emergency Response